gamma-opt/DecisionProgramming.jl/docs/src/model.md

 # Decision Model
 ## Introduction
 The model is based on [^1], sections 3 and 5.
 We highly recommend to read them for motivation, details, and proofs of the formulation explained here.
-We explain how we have implemented the model in the source code.
+The paper [^2] explains details about influence diagrams.

 ## Influence Diagram